streamsets/datacollector-oss/root/README.txt

-Root Maven POM for Streamsets projects.

-All 3rd party dependency and Maven plugin versions should be governed by this POM.
+StreamSets Data Collector root module for the implementation.

+All Data Collector implementation modules (not libraries) must have this module as parent.

+This module inherits from root-proto POM and in addition it defines the version of all 3rd party libraries used by the implementation.

+Note that modules like 'el' should inherit this POM.